newalexander/supervised-cadres/README.md

 The files in the `examples` folder contain more in-depth examples.
 If you have questions, please email me at `newa` at `rpi` dot `edu`.

-## Hints
+## Hints and Tricks

 The SCM learning problem is nonconvex, and it can be ill-conditioned.
-Thus, training an SCM can be a more arduous task than, say, a support vector machine.
+Thus, training an SCM can be a more finicky and arduous task than, say, a support vector machine.
 Here are some helpful hints I've picked up.

 Data Preparation:
 - Continuous features should generally be standardized before training (with, e.g., `scipy.stats.zscore`)